 Yet, those who are active at creating awareness tend to fight about 1 single thing, whether it is caused by medication/drug usage around the time of birth;

-Is anything at the subject of Mental Health really proven?
+As is anything in the subject of Mental Health really proven?

-Just think about it, many diagnoses are based at the acts of someone, rather then truly looking at how the brain works; and there are obviously a few exceptions, like Epilepsy.
+Just think about it, many diagnoses are based on the acts of someone, rather than truly looking at how the brain works; and there are obviously a few exceptions, like Epilepsy.

 We could even actually ask ourselves if those with Autism are the ones with a mental health difference, or those who are supposedly regular, as do we really know what is regular?

 When it comes to people with Autism, every single one of us, the importance is to understand that the difference is the way we think.

 However, that different way of thinking is not bad, it tends to be good like we have seen at most of the developments we have made as humanity, they almost always come of those with a form of Autism.